 Procedure

-- Sterilize the inoculating loop in the bunsen burner by putting the loop into the flame until it is red hot.
+- Sterilize the inoculating loop in the bunsen burner by putting the loop into the flame until it is red hot or by incinerating it in a micro incinerator.
 Allow it to cool.

-- Pick an isolated colony from the agar plate culture and spread it over the first quadrant (approximately 1/4 of the plate) using close parallel streaks or Insert your loop into the tube/culture bottle and remove some inoculum.
+- Pick an isolated colony from the agar plate culture and spread it over the first quadrant (approximately 1/4 of the plate) using close parallel streaks.
 You don’t need a huge chunk.

-- Immediately streak the inoculating loop very gently over a quarter of the plate using a back and forth motion (see area 1 in the figure above).
+- Immediately streak the inoculating loop gently over a quarter of the plate using a back-and-forth motion (see area 1 in the figure above).

 - Flame the loop again and allow it to cool.
-Going back to the edge of area 1 that you just streaked, extend the streaks into the second quarter of the plate (area 2).
+Returning to the edge of area 1 that you just streaked, extend the streaks into the second quarter of the plate (area 2).

 - Flame the loop again and allow it to cool.
-Going back to the area that you just streaked (area 2), extend the streaks into the third quarter of the plate (area 3).
+Returning to the area you just streaked (area 2), extend the streaks into the third quarter of the plate (area 3).

 - Flame the loop again and allow it to cool.
-Going back to the area that you just streaked (area 3), extend the streaks into the center fourth of the plate (area 4).
+Returning to the area you just streaked (area 3), extend the streaks into the center fourth of the plate (area 4).

 - Flame your loop once more.